Justas Paleckis: Life and career

-Paleckis was born in Telšiai in 1899 in to the family of a blacksmith of noble origin.
+Paleckis was born in Telšiai in 1899 into the family of a blacksmith with noble heritage.
 In 1926–1927, he was a director of the Lithuanian official news agency, ELTA.
-He later voiced opposition to the ruling elite in Lithuania; in this way, he became a suitable candidate for the Lithuanian communists (subordinate to Soviet envoy Vladimir Dekanozov) to become the puppet leader of Lithuania in the Soviets' planned takeover of the country in 1940.
-Paleckis had connections to the Lithuanian Communist Party from the early 1930s.
+He later voiced opposition to the ruling elite in Lithuania; in this way, he became a suitable candidate for the Lithuanian communists (subordinate to Soviet envoy Vladimir Dekanozov) to become the leader of Lithuania in the Soviets' planned takeover of the country in 1940.
+Paleckis had connections to the Lithuanian Communist Party from the mid-1930s.

-After President Antanas Smetona fled to the US when the Soviet Union occupied the country, Prime Minister Antanas Merkys became acting president.
-A day after Smetona left the country, Merkys announced he had formally ousted Smetona and taken over the presidency himself.
-He then appointed Paleckis prime minister.
+When the Soviet Union issued an ultimatum to Lithuania in 1940, President Antanas Smetona instructed Prime Minister Antanas Merkys to replace him as President and he and his family fled to Germany, later to Switzerland, and then the USA.
+Merkys became acting president.
+A day after Smetona left the country, Merkys appointed Paleckis Prime Minister.
 Merkys himself resigned, making Paleckis acting president as well.
 These moves are now considered illegal and unconstitutional, since Smetona never resigned.
 As such, Lithuanian government records do not recognize Paleckis as a legitimate president.

 By this time, Lithuania had been occupied by Soviet troops.
-Paleckis' appointment as Prime Minister was made under orders form the Soviet embassy in Kaunas.
+Paleckis' appointment as Prime Minister was made under orders from the Soviet embassy in Kaunas.
 Aided by specialists sent in from Moscow, Soviet deputy foreign minister Vladimir Dekanozov worked through the Lithuanian Communist Party, while the cabinet of ministers, headed by Paleckis, served an administrative function.
-Dekanozov and Paleckis brought a number of non-Communists into the first "People's government", but in historical retrospect it is clear that they constituted window dressing for the Soviet takeover.
+Dekanozov and Paleckis brought a number of non-Communists into the first "People's government".